echeran/smile-of-murugan/webbook/chapter11.md

 elements in all spheres of life and culture, thinking and social habits.
 *Cilappatikāram* quotes some didactic poems (e.g. Tirukkuṟaḷ 55 or
 *Palamolināṇūru* 46).
-By no stretch of imagination is it possible to 1 Cf. Chapter 3, pp. 37-8.

-2 The epical poem contains such pronominal forms as *nāṇ* and *tām*; it contains twice the present-tense suffix; a later conditional form *unțēl;* forms like *inta,* and a number of lexical innovations, e.g. tampi, *kațai* etc.

-consider the bulk of the classical Tamil bardic poetry and the epos ―as we have it today—as contemporary literature.
+By no stretch of imagination is it possible to consider the bulk of the classical Tamil bardic poetry and the epos ―as we have it today—as contemporary literature.